Last Updated On November 16th, 2018

 Litecoin performance over 2017 courtesy of CoinMarketCap

-Another important difference between Litecoin and Bitcoin is the cryptographic algorithm they use.
-Bitcoin uses the SHA-256 algorithm, whereas Litecoin uses the relatively newer Scrypt algorithm.
+Another important difference between them is the cryptographic algorithm they use.
+Bitcoin uses the SHA-256 algorithm, whereas Litecoin uses the relatively new Scrypt algorithm.
 The Scrypt algorithm is less complex than SHA-256 and does not require the complex hardware used to mine Bitcoin.
 This factor could potentially draw more network participants in as miners, thus contributing to network growth.

 Litecoin prices surged in December 2017 during a speculative investor rush, which was followed by a market correction leading into 2018.
 With Litecoin founder Charlie Lee recently announcing an upcoming marketing campaign, it’s possible that 2018 could be the year in which Litecoin explodes.